dean-rahman/dean-rahman.github.io/cmdline_course.md

    Regex, grep and sed.
 In Week 4, we started getting into the hardcore stuff.
 Regular expressions are a way of expressing different but related words or characer strings using a single expression.
 Using the grep command, we learned out to display or output all of the sentences or lines with words that satisfy a regular expression.
 Using the sed command, we learned how to replace all instances of strings satisfying a regular expression with a different expression.

-   As with Week 3, it became clear not only how softwares implement word processing features such as find-and-replace which we used as laypersons, but also how to execute aslew of processes which would now be available to us as aspiring language technologists.
+   As with Week 3, it became clear not only how softwares implement word processing features such as find-and-replace which we used as laypersons, but also how to execute a slew of processes which would now be available to us as aspiring language technologists.
    Each week's lessons were underscored with a quiz and this week's quiz was my favorite because every question felt as if I were solving a puzzle for fun.

 5. Week 5

    Scripting and Configuration Files

    Just when I thought I was on top of the world, knowing how to do anything to a poor text file with the use of regular expressions, grep and sed, my mind was blown again.
-(Yes, my mind was in pieces by this point).
+(Yes, my mind was in pieces by this point.)
 So what we could do anything to *a* file?
 What about mass production?
 What about doing that same sequence of things to many, many files?

    In Week 5, it was time to learn how to write scripts--short programs in shell syntax which would process any file with our sequence to repeatably produce the same output.
 Because I had done data analysis in Python, many students looked to me to already know what was going on.
 But this was a very challeging week for me.
 Not only were applying sequences to text files somehow different, setting enviroment variables and doing so en masse via configuration files were both very new to me and I am still reviewing these concepts to fully grasp them.